MylesBorins/cleanup/README.md

 ## Amnesia

-By including the key "memoryLength" in your local.json `cleanup` will help your timeline forget all retweets base on a set duration of time.
-You can provide a number or alternatively use the same grammar used in the tweets
+By including the key "amnesia" in your local.json `cleanup` will help your timeline forget all retweets.
+You can either provide a number in ms or a time using the same grammer described above

 A good default is `24h`